pSub/seminar-formspez/slides.md

   - Low-determinism approaches
     - Disallowing races on public data which rejects many useful programs
   - External-timing based approaches
-    - here the attacker is more powerful: he can use a clock to measure execution time
+    - here the attacker is more powerful: he can measure execution time
   - …

 # Conclusion / Outlook